 Advice: Get the vinyl version, if you like it.
-It’s more expensive, and rather hard to find outside the Internet, but the other versions are distressingly compressed and make protracted listening a bit of a chore.
-Plus, there’s a fifteen-minute bonus track that doesn’t have much of a tune, but is pretty good in the vein of the rest of the album.
+It’s more expensive, and rather hard to find outside the Internet, but the other versions are rather compressed and can make protracted listening a bit of a chore.
+Plus, there’s a fifteen-minute ambient bonus track that may not have much of a tune, but is good for homework and study.
 Read on for details.

-I have a strange relationship to Earth.
+I have a strange relationship with Earth.
 I really don’t listen to their material often, and when I do it’s rarely outside a couple of the really good albums.
-I haven’t listened to Pentastar or Earth 2 or Bees or Primitive and Deadly or Hibernaculum in months or years, though I probably should (if only to reevaluate them), yet I google the band regularly in anticipation of forthcoming albums or tour dates on the West Coast.
-The band’s ability to hold my interest, in other words, is in direct inverse proportion to that of their music.
+Even so I haven’t listened to Pentastar or Earth 2 or Bees or Primitive and Deadly or Hibernaculum in months or years, though I probably should (if only to reevaluate them), yet I google the band’s name regularly in anticipation of forthcoming albums or tour dates on the West Coast.
+Earth’s ability to hold my interest, in other words, is in direct inverse proportion to that of their music.

-In fact, the only album of theirs I’ve enjoyed recently on a sort of rotational basis is Hex; or, Printing In the Infernal Method, a soundtrackish masterpiece with a Fluxus chamber-music title more appropriate to LaMonte “The Tortoise Recalling The Drone of The Holy Numbers as They Were Revealed in The Dreams of The Whirlwind and The Obsidian Gong and Illuminated by The Sawmill” Young.
-I haven’t played a piece this often and for such pleasure since Jack Johnson or Gluey Porch Treatments, and I have worn those out by now.
+In fact, the only album of theirs I’ve enjoyed recently on a sort of rotational basis is Hex; or, Printing In the Infernal Method, a soundtrackish masterpiece with a Fluxus chamber-music title more appropriate to LaMonte “The Tortoise Recalling The Drone of The Holy Numbers as They Were Revealed in The Dreams of The Whirlwind and The Obsidian Gong and Illuminated by The Sawmill” Young than the country-rock combo that Earth has transformed into.
+I haven’t played a set this often and for such pleasure since Jack Johnson or Gluey Porch Treatments, and I have pretty much worn those out by now.
 (Surely the same is gonna happen to Hex, but such is life.)
-The music herein is inspiring as hell, a windswept droning impressionistic take on country-rock that has been described in so many other publications, and is so much better in the auditory flesh, that no further adjectives will be bandied about.
-Suffice to say that this is an album-length experiment in the concept from Pentastar’s “Coda Maestoso in F-Flat Minor” — unlike the constantly developing sorta-riffs of Earth 2 or the tuneful numbers from said five-pointed record, Hex drives every motif into the ground.
-The repetition, I think, is meant to put the listener in a stupor, a sort of hypnosis by bludgeoning, so that they (the archetypal listener) can be forced to sit and listen through the initial monotony to find the record’s true purpose: conjuring.
+The music herein is inspiring as hell, a windswept droning impressionistic take on spaghetti Western music that has been described in so many other publications, and is so much better in the auditory flesh, that no further adjectives will be bandied about.
+Suffice to say that this is an album of constantly developing sorta-riffs in the mold of Earth 2 — after hearing it a few dozen times you realize that unlike Pentastar: In the Style of Demons, Hex doesn’t drive most of its motifs into the ground, even if it is repetitive.
+This, I think, is meant to put the listener in a stupor, a sort of hypnosis by bludgeoning, so that they (the archetypal listener) can be forced to sit and listen through the initial monotony to find the record’s true purpose: conjuring.

 No, it’s not an album that intends to be catchy, though many of these riffs will stick in your head; this is actual fucking raga rock, music that has learned at least a little of the lesson present in nauseatingly boring Indian classical crap.
 It uses the trebly bite of the electric guitar, the most ubiquitous instrument in Anglophone (and probably the world’s) popular music, to narrate in a way that us dum Americans will pay attention to, in a way that the Pandit Pran Naths and other sophisticated non-Western experimentalists probably will not be able to in anyone’s lifetime.
 It privileges impressions, classical-style, over memorable riffs to feed us back images of the American West that really ought to be used up by now, but still are fascinating.